Understanding Autism Level 2 Course

 Our Level 2 Certificate in Understanding Autism course will help you learn how autism affects people and the best approaches for providing support for individuals with autism.

-This is a free online autism course that will help improve your autism awareness.
+This is a funded online autism course that will help improve your autism awareness.

-Accredited by NCFE Cache, the Level 2 Certificate in Understanding Autism is a valuable qualification for providing support to individuals with autism in sectors such as:
+Accredited by NCFE Cache, the Level 2 Certificate in Understanding Autism is a valuable qualification for providing support to individuals with autism in sectors such as health and social care, education and entertainment.

 After completing this course, you’ll receive a ‘Level 2 Certificate in Understanding Autism’ to add to your CV!